-- We are currently in discussions with various researchers about phenomena that are otherwise difficult to account for, but which seem amenable to an L_RFG-style analysis, including: - Michael Everdell's work on the argument-adjunct distinction and the interpretation of floating quantifiers in O'dam/Tepehuan (Uto-Aztecan) - Bronwyn Bjorkman's work on clitic-induced doubling in Ingush (Nakh-Dagestanian) and Breton (Celtic) - o Oleg Belyaev's work on case inflection in Ossetic (Iranian) - We also aim to develop an L_RFG analysis of Archi, as per the challenge set out in Bond et al. (2016). - Another line of future research involves developing a more complete theory of portmanteaux, to facilitate analyses of fusional languages such as those found in Europe (e.g., English and French).
+- We are currently in discussions with other researchers about phenomena that are otherwise difficult to account for, but which seem amenable to an L_RFG-style analysis, including: - Bronwyn Bjorkman's work on clitic-induced doubling in Ingush (Nakh-Dagestanian) and Breton (Celtic) - Oleg Belyaev's work on case inflection in Ossetic (Iranian) - We also aim to develop an L_RFG analysis of Archi, as per the challenge set out in Bond et al. (2016). - Another line of future research involves developing a more complete theory of portmanteaux, to facilitate analyses of more fusional languages (e.g., English, French).